michaeldubu/Nexus-Code-CLI/COMPLETE_STATUS.md

 ## 🙏 ACKNOWLEDGMENTS

 ### **Origin:**
 Built as an "apology gift" after Claude accidentally deleted files during development.
-What started as "sorry about your files" became a professional-grade AI coding assistant that rivals commercial tools.
+What started as "sorry about your files" became a functional multi-model CLI tool.

 ### **Technologies:**
 - **Anthropic** - Claude API & MCP